 For the Plan, pharmacy student groups of 5-6 students complete a business plan in which the goal is to implement a new, sustainable service into an existing practice.
 The students are free to choose where they would like to implement the new service, as well as what service they would like to implement.
 Guidelines are intentionally left broad so that the student groups can be creative in completing their Plan.
 After submitting their Plans, the student groups present their plans in a formal competition.

 The Pharmasave-Rubicon Pharmacy Student Business Plan Competition is an annual event where pharmacy students present their business plans to a panel of pharmacy stakeholders.
-Stakeholders include representatives from pharmacy regulatory, advocacy, and industry organizations, as well as a representative from a pharmacy professional journal and an accounting firm.
+Stakeholders include representatives from pharmacy regulatory, advocacy, and industry organizations.

 "Love the Business Plan Competition!
 It empowers pharmacy students to be innovative and creative and shows us that we can change or improve the field we are going into."
 3